Decisions are only as good as the information behind them. Science is only as valuable as the level at which it’s comprehended.

 But to address these problems, we first have to understand them.
 That’s increasingly challenging in a world of sound-bytes and scientific mis-trust.

 The most important part of my job as a scientist is making sure that anyone and everyone can understand both my work, and the work of others in my field.
-Since 2007, I’ve been writing about environmental issues for newspapers and blogs, striving to make science both interesting and tangible.
+From 2007-2016, I wrote about environmental issues for newspapers and blogs, striving to make science both interesting and tangible.
 Click below for some examples of my writing.

 I welcome story ideas and leads at firstname.lastname@example.org!